 1350 I Street, N.W.

 Bar Admissions & Memberships

-Karl S. Bourdeau is a Principal of Beveridge & Diamond, P.C. and is Chair of the Firm’s Environmental Practice Group, in Washington, D.C.
+Karl S. Bourdeau is a Principal of Beveridge & Diamond, P.C. and is former Chair of the Firm’s Environmental Practice Group, in Washington, D.C.
 For over thirty years, Mr. Bourdeau has engaged principally in a wide-ranging litigation, regulatory, transactional and legislative practice involving hazardous substance and hazardous waste issues under the federal Resource Conservation and Recovery Act (RCRA), the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), and analogous state laws.
-He has also been active in representing clients on a variety of international environmental and federal Information Quality Act issues.
+He has also been active in representing clients on a variety of international environmental, chemical risk assessment, and federal Information Quality Act issues.

 Mr. Bourdeau's practice has focused on a wide range of matters arising under CERCLA and RCRA.
 This work has included representation of numerous clients in government and private cost recovery litigation under CERCLA, as well as with respect to administrative order and remedial action settlements under CERCLA and corrective action permits and orders under RCRA.
 Mr. Bourdeau's practice has also involved substantial participation, beginning with the inception of the RCRA program in 1980, in many of the major RCRA rulemakings and judicial challenges to those rulemakings in the D.C.
 Circuit.
 For example, Mr. Bourdeau served as an industry representative on the Hazardous Waste Identification Rule Advisory Committee, which was convened by the U.S. Environmental Protection Agency to advise it regarding regulatory reforms to the definition of hazardous waste under RCRA.